-The emperors of the Flavian dynasty were succeeded by those of the Antonine dynasty, who were seven in total, and that reigned from 96 to 192 AD, they were: Nerva, Trajan, Hadrian, Antoninus Pius, Marcus Aurelius, Lucius Verus, and Commodus.
+The emperors of the Flavian dynasty were succeeded by those of the Antonine dynasty, who were seven in total, and reigned between 96 to 192 AD, they were: Nerva, Trajan, Hadrian, Antoninus Pius, Marcus Aurelius, Lucius Verus, and Commodus.
 Construction efforts initiated by the Flavian emperors continued in Rome during the rule of the Antonine dynasty, particularly during the reign of Trajan.
-During the twenty-year rule of Trajan, from 98 to 117 AD, all the Empire but mainly Rome was filled with magnificent buildings.
-As a typical example of imperial art from the time of Trajan is the triumphal arch of Benevento.
+During the twenty-year rule of Trajan, from 98 to 117 AD, all the Empire (but mainly Rome) was filled with magnificent buildings.
+As a typical example of the imperial art from the time of Trajan is the triumphal arch of Benevento.
 It was built in 114 AD to commemorate Trajan’s government.
 The reliefs that decorate its external and interior walls were devoted to perpetuate the glory of Trajan as Emperor.
 On top of the monument’s attic to the left, there is a relief where the three Capitoline deities, Jupiter, Juno, and Minerva, contemplate Trajan’s acts and abdicate the protection of Rome in his favor.
 The other arch’s reliefs included scenes of land granting to veterans, enactment of privileges to the provinces, or merchants receiving commissions, while in the background the ports’ minor deities, in the form of naked gods and with anchors as attributes, witness the Emperor’s generosity.

 But the most interesting of these reliefs are those decorating the arch’s interior.
 In one of them, the emperor made a sacrifice to inaugurate another era of peace; while in the other, the people is surrounding Trajan’s courtship and acclaiming him, the poor with their little kids on their backs are introduced to the Emperor for submission while he extends his hand over them.